artirix/artirix_data_models/README.md

 require 'rspec/rails'
 # Add additional requires below this line.
 Rails is not loaded until this point!

-# force the use of the custom DAORegistry
+# force the use of the custom ADMRegistry
-require 'dao_registry'
+require 'adm_registry'
 ```

 #### Spec Support